Gun Cleaning Solvent

 Why an Ultrasonic Gun Cleaner Tank is Preferred

-Ultrasonic cleaners are widely employed by gun shop repair services, law enforcement agencies, the military and gun clubs, and for good reason.
+That is why ultrasonic cleaners are widely employed by gun shop repair services, law enforcement agencies, the military and gun clubs, and for good reason.

-When the ultrasonic cleaner is activated the transducers cause the tank bottom to become a vibrating membrane that creates what are called microscopic vacuum cavitation bubbles in the cleaning solution.
+When the ultrasonic firearm cleaner is activated the transducers cause the tank bottom to become a vibrating membrane that creates what are called microscopic vacuum cavitation bubbles in the cleaning solution.

 For more on this see our post on ultrasonic cleaners and how they work.